abdirahmanburyar/FAYO/CI_CD_SETUP.md

 # CI/CD Setup Guide

+> ⚠️ **Note:** GitHub Actions deployment has been replaced with Git Mirror setup for faster, direct deployment.
+>
+> **👉 Use the new [Git Mirror Setup](./GIT_MIRROR_SETUP.md) instead!**
+>
+> This file is kept for reference only.

+---

+## Deprecated: GitHub Actions Setup

-This guide explains how to set up automated deployment to your VPS using GitHub Actions and Docker Compose.
+This guide explains the old automated deployment to your VPS using GitHub Actions and Docker Compose.

+**This method is no longer recommended.** Use Git Mirror instead.

 ## Prerequisites